 To help students acclimate to the online classroom, you may be required to complete Introductory Course requirements.
 Learn more about Introductory Courses.

-Major Course Requirements (70 credits, all courses are 3 credits.)
+Major Course Requirements (70 credits)

 Careers in Health Information Management